giria/BackgroundSound/README.md

 # BackgroundSound

 The goal of this project is to play a sound with AVFoundation that does not stop when we start the music Apple application.
-The two sounds will pa play togheter.
+The two sounds will play togheter.

 In order to accomplish this we need: